 What’s the Trigger?

-Some pets though have more long lasting disorders that never seem to fully resolve, or that flare up at various times.
+Some dogs though have more long lasting disorders that never seem to fully resolve, or that flare up at various times.
 A vet will usually need to perform various tests to establish the cause of tummy troubles that are more long lasting.
-Keep a diary of when the pet has problems, the signs they show and what they ate in the days leading up to an episode to help establish a diagnosis.
+Keep a diary of when the dog has problems, the signs they show and what they ate in the days leading up to an episode to help establish a diagnosis.

 Always seek the advice of your vet if you are concerned about the health of your pet.